Welcome to today's edition of the Rush 24-7 podcast.

 Always try to get the phones in the first hour on open line Friday.

-Yeah, I think it's a combination of both, actually, but I do believe.
+I think it's a combination of both, actually, but I do believe.

-I've run into enough of these guys, I know enough of this.
+I've run into enough of these guys.

-And once something established is wrong, it never, no matter how many efforts are made, legislation, uh presidential acts, no matter what, it never really gets fixed.
+And once something established is wrong, it never, no matter how many efforts are made, legislation, presidential acts, no matter what, it never really gets fixed.

-Like this is always going to be a racist slave country, as far as these guys are concerned.
+Like this is always going to be a racist slave country as far as these guys are concerned.

 Whether they actively believe it or naively further the idea, they still believe it.